 - More ways to send secure email – Not every business use case is the same, so you need to ensure your email data protection solution if flexible enough to adapt to different conditions.
-While TLS remains a primary secure method of protecting data in transit, for example, what if a TLS connection is not available?
-In addition to providing fallback options, ensuring no sensitive message goes undeliverable or, worse, is sent in the clear, having access to multiple secure delivery methods gives more choice to both senders and recipients in how they choose to communicate with one another.
+While TLS remains a primary secure method of protecting data in transit, what if a TLS connection is not available?
+In addition to providing fallback options, having access to multiple secure delivery methods gives more choice to both senders and recipients in how they choose to communicate with one another.

 Popular with administrators and support:

-- More control over email security – Definable policies control which communications get protected (and how) based on message content.
-This is set up during implementation of an email data protection system—based on your needs and best practices—to be triggered by common message attributes, like subject, keywords, message type or recipient domains, for examples.
-Flexible controls for every scenario allow you to create a customized user experience for senders and recipients and stay in control of encrypted messages in transit and at rest.
+- More control – Definable policies control which communications get protected (and how) based on message content.
+This is set up during implementation of an email data protection system.
+It is based on your needs and best practices to be triggered by common message attributes, like subject, keywords, message type or recipient domains.
+Flexible controls for every scenario allow you to create a customized user experience for senders and recipients and to stay in control of encrypted messages in transit and at rest.

-- Recall sensitive email – Whether a recipient is compromised, or a secure message is sent to an incorrect address, the ability to recall an email containing sensitive information is an important feature of any best-in-class email data protection system.
+- Recall sensitive email – Whether a document was sent in error, or a secure message is sent to an incorrect address, the ability to recall an email containing sensitive information is an important feature of any best-in-class data protection system.
 Recipients should also be given the option to reply in a secure manner to any encrypted message.

-- Prevent unauthorized access – Modern non-invasive Two Factor Authentication (2FA) options can accurately verify the identity of users before they are granted access to secure information.
-For access to a secure message portal, for example, a user can be required to provide a Time-Based One-Time Password (TOTP) – a random single-use, time-stamped soft token issued from a third-party SaaS app installed on a user’s phone – in addition to a username and password before access is granted.
+- Prevent unauthorized access – Modern Two Factor Authentication (2FA) options can accurately verify the identity of users before they are granted access to secure information.
+For access to a secure message portal, for example, a user can be required to provide a Time-Based One-Time Password (TOTP).
+TOTP is a random single-use, time-stamped soft token issued from a third-party SaaS app installed on a user’s phone – in addition to a username and password before access is granted.

-- Send unlimited email – For large enterprise organizations, numbers of recipients for mass communications pushed to customer bases can be in the millions.
+- Send unlimited email – For large enterprise organizations, mass communications pushed to customer bases can be in the millions.
 When the contents of these messages contain sensitive information which must be protected, like a bank statement, existing communications infrastructure needs to be able to scale to sudden bursts in activity without being overwhelmed.

 - Get full value on investment – With the right secure communications solution, your organization can provide a user-friendly experience—and save money.
-For example, a recent Forrester study, revealed that a typical enterprise-level organization using Echoworx’s OneWorld email data protection platform can expect an ROI of 155 per cent—with upwards of $2.7M in cost-mitigating benefits and a payback period of seven months.
+For example, a recent Forrester study, revealed that a typical enterprise-level organization using Echoworx’s platform can expect an ROI of 155 per cent—with upwards of $2.7M in cost-mitigating benefits and a payback period of seven months.